AkankshaShivale/100-days-of-Deep-Learning/README.md

 ## Repository Structure

-- Each day’s folder contains code related to that day’s topic.
+- Each day’s file contains code related to that day’s topic.

 ## Credits